Breaking HSC rules

 - Students can only bring into the exam room approved equipment on the exam equipment list.
 The list is made available to students well before the start of exams.

-- Students cannot bring notes, paper, unauthorised material or any unauthorised communication or electronic devices into an exam.
+- Students cannot bring notes, paper, an unapproved calculator, unauthorised material or any unauthorised communication or electronic devices into an exam.

 - If students accidentally bring study notes, a mobile phone or other prohibited items into the exam, they are allowed to remove them without penalty before the exam starts.

-By breaking HSC rules and/or engaging in malpractice, students risk being ineligible for the HSC.
+By breaking HSC exam/test rules and/or engaging in malpractice, students risk receiving reduced marks, zero marks, or their course cancelled which may make them ineligible for the HSC or RoSA.

-Malpractice in HSC exams and minimum standard tests
+Malpractice in HSC exams and HSC minimum standard tests

 - plagiarism